HOMA-IR Calculator – Insulin Resistance

 Insulin is a hormone produced by β-cells (beta-cells) in the pancreas, an organ found in the upper part of your abdomen.
 Insulin regulates the sugar level in the blood and is secreted when the blood sugar level is high (e.g., after a meal).
 It works like a door-opening key - by interacting with specialized receptors in the cell membrane, it makes glucose move into fat, skeletal muscle, and liver cells.
 This results in:

 a) The cell receiving a source of energy; and,

 b) The blood sugar level is lowered.

 Insulin resistance is where cells do not react to the insulin delivered to them via the blood.
 The causes are numerous.
 Sometimes there's a problem with a receptor.
 Sometimes, it's an issue with the signaling pathway.
 To make up for ineffective insulin, the pancreas produces more of it.
 As long as the amount of insulin available to the cell is sufficient to compensate for its weak response, blood sugar levels will stay in the normal range.

 The pancreas usually cannot maintain this state of increased insulin production for long.
 When this happens, there will be a lot of insulin and sugar in the blood, as they cannot be 'consumed' by the cells.
 Persistent hyperglycemia- high blood sugar level – has very well-known harmful effects, such as diabetes and an increased risk of cardiovascular disease.

 What are some insulin resistance symptoms?
-The answer there aren't any until its too late, as you don't really feel insulin resistance.
-This is the same as hyperglycemia, where you don't really feel it until it damages your organs, or is high enough to give you acidosis.
+The answer is there isn't any until it's too late, as you don't really feel insulin resistance.
+This is the same as hyperglycemia, where you don't really feel it until it damages your organs or is high enough to give you acidosis.